 This is a cool project for those of you who are avid DIYers.
 Rally up some old pallets, clean them up and separate the boards.
 All you need are six pieces per frame; two sides, top, bottom, and two slats for the back to install onto the fence.
 Easy as that.
 Stain or paint them to give a more polished look and match to other things in your yard.

-So, this one is shown on an interior wall but I liked this idea because I see how easily it could be adapted to fence planters.
+This one is shown on an interior wall, but I liked this idea because I see how easily it could be adapted to fence planters.
 Shop around for some cute buckets or pots with a handle, attach some hooks to your fence boards and hang them on.
-So easy, it’s ridiculous.
+It’s so easy, it’s ridiculous.
 And you could make patterns, stagger them, etc.

 Now here’s a project for you to do this weekend!
 The great thing about it is that you can make it as big and long as you want.
 Line the whole fence if you choose.
 Whatever floats your boat…or plants your flowers.